-The Intermunicipal Collaboration Framework has five main purposes:
+The Intermunicipal Collaboration Framework has four main purposes:

-- I .
-To meet the requirements of provincial legislation. - 2.
+- 1. To meet the requirements of provincial legislation. - 2.
 To promote the principles of collaboration between neighboring municipalities with a common border. - 3.
 To ensure municipalities consult and communicate on intermunicipal matters. - 4.
-To clearly lay out a process where partners of this agreement can review service levels and decide if the service would benefit from being regionally operated & funded. - 5.
+To lay out a process that the partners to this agreement review service levels and decide if the service would benefit from being regionally operated & funded. - 5.
 To consider appropriate fair funding mechanisms and deal with differences which may occur from time to time.

-The ICF Agreement between The Municipality of Crowsnest Pass and the Municipal District of Pincher Creek will:
+The ICF Agreement between the Municipality of Crowsnest Pass and the Municipal District of Ranchland No. 66 will: